opf/openproject/docs/user-guide/notifications/notification-settings/README.md

 > Info: Modifying these settings might result in your missing updates and changes that are relevant to you.
 We do not recommend changing them unless you are absolutely certain of the consequences.

-## Date alerts
+## Date alerts (Premium feature)

-Starting 12.4, Open Project offers notification for date alerts.
-Please note that this is an Enterprise feature.
+Starting with 12.4, Open Project offers notification for date alerts.

-> **Note**: Date alerts are a Premium Feature and can only be used with [Enterprise cloud](../../../enterprise-guide/enterprise-cloud-guide/) or  [Enterprise on-premises](../../../enterprise-on-premises-guide/).
-An upgrade from the free Community Edition is easy and helps support OpenProject.
+> **Note**: Date alerts are a Premium feature and can only be used with [Enterprise cloud](../../../enterprise-guide/enterprise-cloud-guide/) or [Enterprise on-premises](../../../enterprise-on-premises-guide/).
+An upgrade from the free Community edition is easy and helps support OpenProject.

-Date alerts allow you to receive a notification when a start date or a finish date is approaching for a work package you are participating in (that is, for which you assignee, accountable or a watcher).
+Date alerts allow you to receive a notification when a start date or a finish date is approaching for a work package you are participating in (that is, for which you are assignee, accountable or a watcher).

 >> IMG

 For each date, you can choose to be alerted the same day, a day before, 3 days before or a week before.

-You can also choose to receive a recurring notification (everyday, every 3 days or every week) for work package that are overdue.
+You can also choose to receive a recurring notification (every day, every 3 days or every week) for work packages that are overdue.
+Also [project-specific notifications for date alerts](/#project-specific-notifications) can be configured.

+The notifications for date alerts (approaching start or finish dates or overdue dates) will be displayed in the [notification center in the menu section for date alerts](../#accessing-in-app-notifications).

 ## Non-participating